-In these experiments it was only possible to visualise the body of the bacteria moving while they swam, i.e., it was not possible to see their flagella.
+In these experiments, it was only possible to visualize the body of the bacteria moving while they swam, i.e., it was not possible to see their flagella.
 However, based on the results reported in other works~\cite{52qin2012, 54higdon1979, 55magariyama1995, Turner2012, lisevich2024}, a plausible hypothesis can be put forward to explain the decrease in the mean swimming speed and active fraction observed in both strains with increasing $\dot{\gamma}$ (Fig.~\ref{fig: v_m and active fraction shear}).
-Considering that the swimming speed is proportional to the length and number of flagellar filaments, at least part of the bacteria's flagellar motors may have been damaged, either reversibly by a partial or total cut of the flagellar filaments, or irreversibly because of a compromise of the more internal flagellar structures.
-Since the WT strain possesses two flagellar systems, complete cut of filaments and/or irreversible flagellar damage on some (but not all) of the flagellar motors of a cell would still enable it to swim, albeit with a lower speed.
-Conversely, a WT cell with all of its flagellar filaments completely cut and/or flagellar motors irreversible damaged, would become a passive bacterium.
-The $\Delta$\textit{lafA} strain, on the other hand, has a single flagellum, thus a partial filament breakup would decrease its swimming speed while a complete filament cut or an irreversible damage on the flagellar motor of a cell would render it passive.
-The fundamental difference between a completely cut filament and an irreversibly damaged motor is, of course, the possibility of recovery of the broken filament.
-Thus, a bacterium that became passive following the complete mutilation of all of its flagellar filaments but whose internal flagellar structures remained intact, would eventually recover motility and become an active bacterium again.
+Considering that the swimming speed is proportional to the length and number of flagellar filaments~\cite{53higdon1979, 54higdon1979, Nguyen2018}, at least part of the BFMs may have been damaged, either reversibly by a partial or total cut of the flagellar filaments or irreversibly because of a compromise of the more internal flagellar structures.
+Since the WT strain possesses two flagellar systems, a complete cut of filaments and/or irreversible flagellar damage on some (but not all) of the BFMs of a cell would still enable it to swim, albeit with a lower speed.
+Conversely, a WT cell with all of its flagellar filaments completely cut and/or BFMs irreversible damaged would become a passive bacterium.
+The $\Delta$\textit{lafA} strain, on the other hand, has a single flagellum.
+Thus, a partial filament breakup would decrease its swimming speed, while a complete filament cut or irreversible damage on the BFM of a cell would render it passive.
+The fundamental difference between a completely cut filament and an irreversibly damaged BFM is the possibility of recovery of the broken filament.
+Thus, a bacterium that became passive following the complete mutilation of all its flagellar filaments but whose internal flagellar structures remained intact would eventually recover motility and become an active bacterium again.